pavedroad-io/blueprints/microservices/ga/datamgr/cheatsheet.md

 it will process.
 Manifests will not be included, even if the are in the directory, if they are not listed under resources.

 It then includes a configMapGenerater.
-This generator greates a confipmap using the name specfied by name:.
+This generator generates a configMap using the name specfied by name:.
 And includes key/value pairs defined in the literals section.